UnitedHealthcare killing suspect Luigi Mangione indicted on death penalty-eligible charges

-NEW YORK — (AP) — Luigi Mangione was indicted Thursday on a federal murder charge in the killing of UnitedHealthcare CEO Brian Thompson, a necessary step for prosecutors to seek the death penalty.
+NEW YORK — Luigi Mangione was indicted Thursday on a federal murder charge in the killing of UnitedHealthcare CEO Brian Thompson, a necessary step for prosecutors to seek the death penalty.

 The indictment returned by a grand jury in Manhattan federal court also charges Mangione with two counts of stalking and a firearms count.